opengeospatial/GeoDCAT-SWG/METHODOLOGY.md

 ## Implementation Testing

-Using the methodology above, concrete examples can be tested directly for transformability to GeoDCAT, and hence GeoDCAT capability to describe all elements deemed necessary to describe.
+Using the methodology above, concrete examples can be tested directly for transformability to GeoDCAT, and hence GeoDCAT capability to define all elements deemed necessary to describe data sets.